weylermaldonado/segementation-and-contours-of-images/README.md

-# A program what found countours and segment a image using OpenCV
+# A program what found countours and segment an image using OpenCV

 ## This program use Opencv implemented through C++